-Value for money: £35 certainly won’t break the bank, although obviously that will only get you a half bottle.
+Thoughts: £35 certainly won’t break the bank, although obviously that will only get you a half bottle.
 Even scaling things up however, £70 for a 12 year old, cask strength, sherry bomb would seem fairly reasonable these days anyway.

 It can be very easy to get hung up on what whisky should be, rather than just enjoying a dram for what it is.
 For example, I’ve often heard, read, and even repeated myself, that whisky is at its best when spirit and cask meet somewhere in the middle.
 Whilst I think there is an element of truth to that, there are also magnificent spirit-led drams and sometimes a whisky that’s been utterly swamped by an overactive cask can be delicious too.
 We’re certainly closer to the latter category here.
-The Macduff malt, or The Deveron (as it’s bottled), isn’t one I know well but even if it was I doubt I’d be able to pick it out of the mouthful of sherry each sip delivers.
-But that’s OK, because the bottle cost me £35 and it’s absolutely stonkingly delicious.
+The Macduff malt, or The Deveron (as it’s bottled), isn’t one I know well but even if it was I doubt I’d be able to pick it out of the mouthful of sherry each sip delivers but that’s OK, because the bottle cost me £35 and it’s absolutely, stonkingly delicious.
 Here’s to the future re-opening of members rooms, whisky bars and pubs everywhere.

 If you would like to become a member of the Scotch Malt Whisky Society you can sign up here.

 *Please be aware that as an affiliate I can be paid commission on any purchases you make.